OpenStack VXLAN

 sudo systemctl restart neutron-server

-sudo systemctl restart neutron-openvswitch-agent # on all nodes
+sudo systemctl restart neutron-openvswitch-agent

 sudo systemctl restart neutron-l3-agent